 If your children stand to inherit a generous sum of money, it may not be in their best interests to receive it all in a single, lump-sum distribution.
 Trust-based planning can provide for your children over time and can be planned to coincide with life’s milestones – such as college, their first home, marriage, and having children of their own – or based on specific ages or dates.

-The last thing your family wants after losing you is having to go to court, file inventories and accounting, and deal with the administrative burdens of probate.
-Utilizing a trust-based estate plan can simplify your family’s lives and allow them to grieve their loss in peace without going to court.
+The last thing your family wants after losing you is to go to probate, file inventories and accounting, and deal with the administrative burdens of probate.
+Utilizing a trust-based estate plan can simplify your family’s lives and allow them to grieve their loss in peace by avoiding probate.

 Probate files are open to the general public and contain information about a person’s assets at the time of their passing.
 Some families wish to avoid the potential of people knowing what they own by using trust-based planning and avoiding probate altogether.
 A trust is simply a contract, and it is not required to be submitted to the court after you pass.